 CHIP: The Children's Health Insurance Program, called the Delaware Healthy Children Program, provides coverage for children of some families who have a low income but are not eligible for Medicaid.

 - Navigators and Assisters: They can teach you about the Marketplace and guide you through your insurance decisions.
-Here are the organizations approved as Navigators and Assisters.
+Here are the organizations approved to operate Navigator programs.

-- Local, State, and Federal Organizations: Many health and community organizations, public libraries, and hospitals are offering in-person help from a Marketplace Guide.
-To find a list of recurring and special events in your county, go to ChooseHealthDe.com.
+- Local, State, and Federal Organizations: Many health and community organizations, public libraries, and hospitals are offering help.
+Find a list at LocalHelp.HealthCare.gov.

 - Insurance Brokers and Agents: People in the insurance business who are specially trained also can help you buy insurance through the Marketplace, and they may have policies that are not offered on the Marketplace.
 You can only get tax credits or subsidies if you buy through the Marketplace, though.
 Find a list at ChooseHealthDe.com.